Do you want to learn meditation, but it seems when you try you can’t do it?

 Would you like a meditation technique that will support your current practices and beliefs?

 Then, consider dropping into our Tuesday online group and experience Buddhist meditation

-At this time we are meeting on Zoom on the first and third Tuesday at 6:50 pm.
+We usually meet by Zoom on the first and third Tuesday of each month at 6:50 pm, PST.

 About Bill Cooper

 I believe Buddhist teachings and meditation practices can be highly useful in modern, daily life, and I’m dedicated to bringing these teachings to anyone who would like to learn them.

-I am a Zen teacher in the Soto lineage and I am currently practicing with Rev. Taiun Elliston of the Atlanta Soto Center and members of the Silent Thunder Order, including Zenku Sensei at Mission in Montana.
+I’m continuing my Zen training with with a long time teacher in of Matsuoka’s lineage, Rev. Taiun Elliston, roshi of the Atlanta Soto Center and members of the Silent Thunder Order.
+This includes Zenku Sensei at Mission Mountain Zen in Montana.
 I am indebted to this Sangha for their encouragement and teaching, and I recommend visiting their websites for resources on Zen teachings, discussion, service chants, and affiliate Practice Centers.

 I also have a relationship with Wat Atammayatarama (Wat Atam) and the abbott, monks and lay sangha in Woodinville, WA.
 I’ve learned a great deal from watching their compassion, patience, and service.